 Easy Slow Cooked Greek Lamb (Lamb Kleftiko)

 Forget the lamb, just feed me potatoes!
 Please add these crispy Greek potatoes to your list of recipes to try soon.
 I call them the best Greek potatoes for a reason.
 Warning: you’ll want to eat them all to yourself!

-More delicious Greek dishes
+More classic Greek dishes

+Easy Slow Cooked Greek Lamb (Lamb Kleftiko)